ycarissan/prepare_nics/README.md

 TIP: molden can read the input files to check the grids your generated.

 __Run all generated com files by yourself on your favorite cluster.__
+See directory [utils](utils) for utilities to help running the com files easily.

 To harvest data __on all logfiles of the same series__: